-In order to obtain a LendingPoint personal loan, which is available in amounts from $3,500 to $20,000 with either a 24 , 32, 34, or 36 month duration, you need to meet a few criteria:
+In order to obtain a LendingPoint personal loan, which is available in amounts from $2,000 to $25,000 with either term durations ranging from 24 to 48 months.
+You do need to meet a few criteria:

 >Have a minimum credit score of 600

 You don’t have to use your LendingPoint loan for debt consolidation; the company lets you choose from a number of other popular uses for personal loans, from paying for a wedding or vacation to funding a move or medical procedure.
-The company offers payback terms ranging from 24 through 36 months and has interest rates with a minimum fixed APR (Annual Percentage Rate) of 15.49% and a maximum fixed APR of 34.99%.
-This is quite high for a personal loan introductory rate, and many borrowers with credit scores in the 600s, particularly those on the high end of that number range, can possibly find an option that suits their needs with other lenders.
+The company offers payback terms ranging from 24 through 48 months and has interest rates that range from 9.99% to 35.99% APR.

 LendingPoint has made a niche for itself by targeting underserved borrowers, but it’s one of many new online lenders that have cropped up in the past decade.
 Take a look at how LendingPoint’s personal loan compares to the competition.